open-kbs/ai-web-maker/README.md

 ## Install via WEB
-To install this app via our website visit [AI Banner Maker](https://openkbs.com/apps/ai-banner-maker/)
+To install this app via our website visit [AI Web Maker](https://openkbs.com/apps/ai-web-maker/)

 ## License

 This project is licensed under the MIT License.
-For more details, please refer to the [LICENSE](https://github.com/open-kbs/ai-banner-maker/blob/main/LICENSE) file.
+For more details, please refer to the [LICENSE](https://github.com/open-kbs/ai-web-maker/blob/main/LICENSE) file.